jeffswartz/OpenTokRTC-V2/CUSTOMIZING-UI.md

 You can put your images in the `web/images` directory.
 They can be accessed in the application as `/images/`.
 For example, the file `web/images/opentok-logo.png` can be accessed in the browser as `/images/opentok-logo.png`.

+Add ejs partials files to a subdirectory of the the views/partials directory.
+The ejs files in the root of the views directory include the contents of these files in the user interface.

 ## Config settings for overriding the default user interface

 You can set properties in the config/config.json file to override some default